 - Pursuant to RPD 20-9 sec.
 16, reviews and remediation plans are not subject to grievance processes.
-Faculty retain all protections and rights to grievances and appeals provided elsewhere in these chapters, including but not limited to FPP chapters 8 and 9, unrelated to post-tenure review.
+Faculty retain all protections and rights to grievances and appeals provided elsewhere in these chapters, including but not limited to Faculty Policies and Procedures chapters 8 and 9, unrelated to post-tenure review.

 7.19.
 OBLIGATION TO FACULTY MEMBERS FOLLOWING APPOINTMENT: CONTINUING COMMITMENT.

 A continuing commitment, shared between the department or equivalent unit and the university, is incurred upon the appointment of a probationary or tenured faculty member.
 For tenured members of the faculty, that continuing commitment extends for as long as the faculty member holds tenure.
 For probationary faculty members, the term of the continuing commitment coincides with the term of appointment.

 - In the case of an appointment that is less than full-time, the continuing commitment is for the same fraction as the appointment.

 - In the case of an appointment that is divided among several departments or units, the fraction of the continuing commitment assignable to each shall be specified.
 The department identified in 7.02. of these rules as the principal sponsor of the appointment shall be the administrative home regardless of appointment percentage.
 The administrative home and the total continuing commitment or its division among departments or units may be changed only by agreement among the individual, the departmental executive committees, and the deans involved.